kanzure/python-vaults/README.md

 input has to have a witness that satisfies that UTXO's script template and script.

-Run the `AbstractPlanningTests` tests with `python3 -m unittest experiment.py` I think?
-They don't test much, right now....

-Serialization works: `python3 experiment.py > output.txt` will also write to a
-file `output-auto.txt` that contains json data.
-To load the serialized data, do the following:
+After running `vault init`, to load the serialized data, do the following:

 ```
 from vaults.experiment import *